Bishisethar/GitHub-Ngrok-Windows-Server/README.md

 If you don’t have a GitHub account yet, sign up here: GitHub.

 ### 2. Create a Private Repository
-1.Log in to your GitHub account and create a new private repository.
+1.Log in to your GitHub account. https://github.com/ and create a new private repository.

 2.Go to Settings > Secrets and Variables > Actions > New Repository Secret.